 This 1872 Victoria Young Head gold sovereign features the shield design by Jean Baptiste Merlen on the reverse.
 This British coin is struck in 22 carat gold.

 Some 1872 Victoria Young Head sovereigns also have die numbers.
 The 1872 sovereign coin without die numbers catalogue slightly higher than those with.
 Stuck in 22 carat gold this 1872 sovereign is sought after by coin collectors as it does not feature a die number.

 N.B Pictures may not represent the grade of product purchased

-The shield reverse sovereigns for the year 1872 have been struck in more than one Royal Mint branch.
+The shield reverse sovereigns for the year 1872 were struck in more than one Royal Mint branch.
 This can be seen by the mint mark below the wreath on the reverse of the coin.
 S for Sydney and M for Melbourne.
-The gold sovereign shown here does not depict a mint mark as these sovereigns were struck at the London branch.
-The 1872 Victoria Young Head Sovereign also have die numbers.
-The 1872 sovereign coin without die numbers do catalogue slightly higher than those with.
+The British gold sovereign shown here does not depict a mint mark as these coins were struck at the London branchof the Royal Mint.

 The obverse depicts a Young Head portrait of Queen Victoria, engraved by William Wyon, chief engraver at The Royal Mint.
 His initials W.W. are in relief in the truncated neck.
 The obverse bears the inscription VICTORIA DEI GRATIA 1872.

 The reverse bears the crowned shield design by Jean Baptiste Merlenand the inscription BRITANNIARUM REGINA FID: DEF:

 |Reverse Designer||Jean Baptiste Merlen|